namratachaudhary/namc.in/content/posts/Currying.md

 > f 10 -- returns 20
 ```

 In the above example, `(\m -> m `f` n)` construct is an anonymous function of 1 argument `m` which applies `f` to `m` and `n`.
-And using this anonymous functions, we can define `g h 2` which is a function that accepts one argument `g` and operates `h` to it.
+And using these anonymous functions, we can define `g h 2` which is a function that accepts one argument `g` and operates `h` to it.

-**Trivia : ** Scheme, according to Wikipedia, was the first language to introduce proper higher-order functions as first-class citizens, however the first mention dates back to Frege in "Funktion und Begriff" (1891).
+**Trivia:** Scheme, according to Wikipedia, was the first language to introduce proper higher-order functions as first-class citizens, however, the first mention dates back to Frege in "Funktion und Begriff" (1891).

 ## Currying

-Currying is a technique that transforms a function of several arguments to a function of a single argument, which returns a function of 1 argument, which returns a functions of 1 argument ... till it returns a value.
+Currying is a technique that transforms a function of several arguments to a function of a single argument, which returns a function of 1 argument, which returns a function of 1 argument ... till it returns a value.

 A curried function is one that returns a function as its result.
 A fully curried function is a one-argument function that either returns an ordinary result or returns a fully curried function.

 Note that a curried function is necessarily a higher-order function, since it returns a function as its result.

 Let's take an example, where we have a function of two args, like (+).
-But what if you could define the same function, by giving only one argument to it, thereby returning a function, which you could use later to add thid 1st argument, now encased in this new function, to something else.
+But what if you could define the same function, by giving only one argument to it, thereby returning a function, which you could use later to add this 1st argument, now encased in this new function, to something else.

 ```hs
 f n = (\m -> n + m)